 How it works

 Upon discovering that livestock has been injured or killed by wildlife, a producer must notify their municipality (or OMAFRA, if in an area without a municipal organization) within 48 hours.
-Within 3 days of receiving notification, a valuer will investigate the damage to confirm it has been caused by wildlife and to determine what amount of compensation should be paid.
-The valuer will then submit a written report to the municipality, the producer and OMAFRA.
+Within three days of receiving notification, a livestock investigator will investigate the damage to confirm it has been caused by wildlife and to determine what amount of compensation should be paid.
+The investigator will then submit a written report to the municipality, the producer and OMAFRA.
 If there is sufficient evidence to substantiate the predation event a payment will be issued by your municipality using the average Ontario market price for that class of animal as reported by BFO.
 OMAFRA will provide written notification to the producer and the municipality of the application assessment results, including any compensation value assigned.

 To be eligible for compensation, a producer must have a Farm Business Registration number (or documentation for exemption) and a Premise Identification number.
 In addition, a producer must be able to demonstrate that reasonable effort has been taken to prevent incidences of wildlife damage to their livestock.